 Head & pronotum

 Both sexes fully winged.
 Body bicolored, mainly dark brown with abdominal segments III–VI yellowish with brown antecostal ridge; pronotum yellow at anterior margin, also all tarsi, base and apex of tibiae, and base antennal segments II–V; fore wings pale with two transverse dark areas, small dark area at base.
-Antennae 8-segmented, III–IV with short forked sensorium.
+Antennae 8-segmented, III & IV each with short forked sense cone.
 Head with three pairs of ocellar setae, pair III on anterior margins of triangle; postocular region short.
 Pronotum anterior half with transversely elongate reticles, "blotch" darker with closely spaced striae; posteroangular setae 65 microns.
 Metanotal striations transverse at anterior, closely longitudinal medially.
 Fore wing with first vein setal row complete Abdominal tergites II–V median setae often with distance between their bases scarcely twice diameter of setal pore; VII–VIII with posteromarginal comb of microtrichia complete.
 Sternites with many microtrichia medially as well as laterally.